curv3d/curv/docs/Colour_Atlas.rst

   and compiled into a list literal, ``(0xAB/255, 0xCD/255, 0xEF/255)``.
   So you would write ``sRGB #ABCDEF``.
   Maybe I should support hexadecimal integer literals.
-* Support for sHSV and sHSL colour constructors (which are linear transformations of sRGB coordinates).
+* Support for sHSV, sHSL, sHWB colour constructors (which are linear transformations of sRGB coordinates).
+  HWB is the new coolness (in CSS Colour Module Level 4), is supposedly more intuitive than HSV or HSL.
+* CSS colour modification operators.
+Look at CSS Color Module Level 4.
+Looks like a nice alternative to hexadecimal or databases containing thousands of obscure colour names for naming/constructing colours.
 * Perceptually uniform colour spaces like HCL are cool, but are not supported in the Curv 1.0 standard library, because it's a tar pit.
 (Somebody else can write a 3rd party library.)
 * Look at CSS and SVG for some ideas.